GSI-HPC/openssh-container-login/README.md

 However this approach should be applicable to other container run-time systems as well (for example [Podman][04]).

-In order to configure `sshd` to accept `SINGULARITY_CONTAINER` as input environment variable the configuration option `AcceptEnv` (from the `sshd_config` manual):
+Configure the OpenSSH daemon to accept `SINGULARITY_CONTAINER` as input environment with the configuration option `AcceptEnv` (from the `sshd_config` manual):

 > **AcceptEnv**